ghaagh/Datatable.Dotnet/Datatable.Dotnet/ReadMe.md

         console.log('visibled clicked:'+ row);
     }
 </script>
+}
 ```
-**Now after runing your project, you should see the paged data.
+**Now after runing your project, you should see a thing like this:

-If you need any more customization please visit the github page and use the source to add more features of your own.**
+If you need any more customization please visit the [Github Page For DataTable.Dotnet](https://github.com/ghaagh/Datatable.Dotnet) and use the source to add more features of your own.